-Approximately 5,000 Xarelto lawsuits have been consolidated as part of a multidistrict litigation (MDL), with the first cases expected to go to trial in late 2016.
+Approximately 7,000 Xarelto lawsuits have been consolidated as part of a multidistrict litigation (MDL), with the first cases expected to go to trial in February 2017.
 Eliquis lawsuits could also reach MDL status if a sufficient number of lawsuits are filed.

 How to File an Eliquis Lawsuit